59de44955ebd/WinSetupShell/README.md

 - There is no UAC, you are always user `Administrator` with elevated access.

-- No sound (IMHO pointless for a system repair live system)
+- No sound/video/multimedia (IMHO pointless for a system repair live system)

 - No 32-bit support, only 64-bit binaries are supported.